Serving in tennis can be stressful unless you’re confident that you can consistently hit your spots.

 They’re tricky, but they’re legal moves you can use at any point in any match.
 They’re just not expected so they tend to catch returners off guard.

-While this article is about making sure you don’t hit the net, this type of serve can often skirt the top of the net if you don’t give it enough gusto.
+While this post is about making sure you don’t hit the net, this type of serve can often skirt the top of the net if you don’t give it enough gusto.

 (I’ve included this in the types of serves section, but to me, it isn’t one of the primary serves used in matches on a consistent basis.
-Having it in your arsenal might come in handy some day.)
+Having it in your arsenal might come in handy some day though so it never hurts to practice it.)

 Most Common Serving Mistakes